CR-1/IR-1 Spousal Visa

 I am a New York-licensed U.S. immigration attorney serving exclusively clients based in Europe.
 I handle CR-1/IR-1 cases directly — no delegation, no case managers.
 Clients communicate with me in English, German, or Spanish throughout the process.

 The CR-1/IR-1 process is document-intensive and spans multiple government agencies over a long period.
-A well-prepared application from the outset — with complete, consistent, and well-organized evidence at every stage — is the most effective way to move through the process without avoidable delays.
+A well-prepared application from the outset — with complete, consistent, and well-organized evidence at every stage — substantially reduces the risk of avoidable delays.

 Attorney Advertising.
 This page is for informational purposes only and does not constitute legal advice.
 No attorney-client relationship is formed by visiting this website or reading this content.
 Immigration law is fact-specific and subject to change.
 Consult a licensed attorney regarding your individual circumstances.